 - The quality and efficiency of the stove and pipes

 - The kind of wood you’re burning

-Of these factors, the type of wood you’re burning plays the major role in creosote build up.
-Choosing wood for clean burning is just as important as cleaning creosote from the pipes because one directly affects the difficulty of the other.
+Of these factors, the type of wood you’re burning plays a major role in creosote build up.
+Choosing wood for clean-burning is just as important as cleaning creosote from the pipes because one directly affects the difficulty of the other.

 Choosing The Best Wood To Burn

 Obviously, some types of trees burn cleaner than others.
 They create less build up and make cleaning creosote out of the pipes easier.
 The area you live in determines your options for the kind of wood you use.
 It’s important to safety and efficiency to only use seasoned wood in your wood stove or fireplace.